Geras1mleo/TelegramWarnBot/README.md

 ### [IllegalTriggers](TelegramWarnBot/Configuration/IllegalTriggers.json#L48)

-Notification is sent to given admins when an **illegal word** is sent in a specific chat (or any chat).
+Notification is sent to admins (optional *Warn* sender) when an **illegal word** is sent in a specific chat (or any chat).

 - [Chat](TelegramWarnBot/Configuration/IllegalTriggers.json#L3): Chat to which the notification is applicable or *null* (any chat).
+- [WarnMember](TelegramWarnBot/Configuration/IllegalTriggers.json#L4): Whether the sender of the message is going to receive a *warning* ([IllegalTriggerWarned](TelegramWarnBot/Configuration/Configuration.json#L17) or [IllegalTriggerBanned](TelegramWarnBot/Configuration/Configuration.json#L18) will be sent).
+- [DeleteMessage](TelegramWarnBot/Configuration/IllegalTriggers.json#L5): Whether the message with illegal word needs to be deleted.
-- [IllegalWords](TelegramWarnBot/Configuration/IllegalTriggers.json#L4): Words array that will trigger the notification.
+- [IllegalWords](TelegramWarnBot/Configuration/IllegalTriggers.json#L6): Words array that will trigger the notification.
-- [NotifiedAdmins](TelegramWarnBot/Configuration/IllegalTriggers.json#L8): Array of IDs of *administrators* that will receive the notification.
+- [NotifiedAdmins](TelegramWarnBot/Configuration/IllegalTriggers.json#L7): Array of IDs of *administrators* that will receive the notification.

 ### Console Features